V The Final Battle: Part 2

-Once again in the ranks of the Resistance, Juliet tells the others of a 30-day plan to steal all the water from southern California by means of a water pipeline to a Visitor mothership.
+Once again in the ranks of the Resistance, Julie tells the others of a 30-day plan to steal all the water from southern California by means of a water pipeline to a Visitor mothership.
 With the aid of devices that make their voices similar to those of the Visitors, the rebels scout the facility and prepare to destroy it.
-Tyler questions Juliet's loyalty, convinced she had been converted.
+Tyler questions Julie's loyalty, convinced she had been converted.
 She responds firmly and retains command in front of the others.
 In private, however, she is mentally scarred from her torture aboard the mothership.
 She shows signs that the conversion was successful, making her unsure of herself.
 She finally seeks comfort in Mike's arms.
 At the same time, Maggie confronts Mark over their relationship in light of her undercover liaison with Daniel.
 They make peace, and he proposes to her.

 The attack on the water facility goes as planned, and after explosives are placed a fire-fight ensues between the rebels and the aliens.
 Mark is wounded and sacrifices his life to cover the escape.
 Maggie grieves over the loss of her fiancé.

 Later on, Diana and Stephen appear in a news bulletin along with Sean, whom Stephen had ordered Brian to take out of stasis as a favor to Eleanor.
 It is a clear invitation for Mike to surrender to them in exchange for his son.
 Mike gives himself up and is taken on a mothership, while Ham and Julie bring Sean to safety.
 The rebels relocate to an old city jail afterwards, where their prisoner Willie gradually wins their trust when he helps Robin through her pre-labor stage.

 A Fifth Column agent named Oliver visits Mike at his cell and offers a suicide pill to prevent him from divulging information about the Resistance and the Fifth Column, in light of Diana's ultra-potent truth serum.
 Jake kills Oliver and Diana injects Mike with the drug.
 The effects take place immediately, with Mike forced to compromise Martin, who is present.
 Martin tries to shoot Diana, but she escapes with the knowledge that he is a Fifth Columnist.
 Donovan and Martin hide in the mother-ship's air shafts.